-0535 - SPANISH I Semester Course Grades 9-12 1.0 Credit Prerequisite: None

-Spanish 1 is an introduction to the Spanish language and Hispanic culture.
+0535 - SPANISH I Semester Course Grades 9-12 1.0 Credit Prerequisite: None Spanish 1 is an introduction to the Spanish language and Hispanic culture.
 Students will be introduced to basic grammatical structures and beginning vocabulary.
 Emphasis is on beginning level oral and written communication skills.
 Students will begin to explore and experience the Hispanic culture.
 A good understanding of the English language and grammar is helpful.

-0536 - SPANISH II Semester Course Grades 10-12 1.0 Credit Prerequisite: Spanish I

-Spanish 2 is a continuation for students who have completed Spanish 1.
+0536 - SPANISH II Semester Course Grades 10-12 1.0 Credit Prerequisite: Spanish I Spanish 2 is a continuation for students who have completed Spanish 1.
 Skills in listening, speaking, reading and writing are further developed.
 Increased vocabulary and expanded grammar concepts will be explored.
 Students will continue to explore and experience the Hispanic culture.

 0538 - SPANISH III Semester Course Grades 11-12 1.0 Credit Prerequisite: Spanish II Students who have completed Spanish 2 will further develop their language skills and study more advanced grammatical concepts.
 They will be introduced to literature with related writing practice.
-Cultural awareness is inco rporated in the readings and d special projec ets.
+Cultural awareness is incorporated in the readings and special projects.

-0539 - SPANISH IV Semester Course Grades 11-12 1.0 Credit Prerequisite: Spanish III developed with focus on i mar will be reviewed and further ontinue to study Spanish literature,
+0539 - SPANISH IV Semester Course Grades 11-12 1.0 Credit Prerequisite: Spanish III Students who have completed Spanish 3 may take Spanish 4.
+Grammar will be reviewed and further developed with focus on improving language usage.
+Students will continue to study Spanish literature, culture and history via projects, literature and media.